The Ninth Wave

 The Ninth Wave (Девятый вал, Dyevyatiy val) is an 1850 painting by Russian marine painter Ivan Aivazovsky.
 It is his best-known work.

 The title refers to an old sailing expression referring to a wave of incredible size that comes after a succession of incrementally larger waves.

 It depicts a sea after a night storm and people facing death attempting to save themselves by clinging to debris from a wrecked ship.
 The debris, in the shape of the cross, appears to be a Christian metaphor for salvation from earthly sin.
 The painting has warm tones, which reduce the sea's apparent menacing overtones, and a chance for the people to survive seems plausible.
-This painting shows both the destructiveness and beauty of nature.
+This painting shows both the violence and beauty of nature.

+Background

+Ivan Aivazovsky (1817–1900) was born in Feodosia, Crimea to an Armenian father.

+Technique

+Aivazovsky conjured the ocean's magnitude by saturating a vast canvas with color and light.

+Legacy

+The Ninth Wave is Aivazovsky's most famous work.